Last updated: 26/06/2014

 LIST THE LAWS REGARDING ANTI-MONEY LAUNDERING, INDICATING WHICH LAWS ARE APPLICABLE TO LAWYERS.

-Due Diligence Act (DDA), as recently amended by implementing the 3rd Anti-Money Laundering Directive, whose amendment entered into force on March 1, 2009 and which replaced the former DDA;
+Due Diligence Act (DDA) as amended by implementing the 3rd Anti-Money Laundering Directive, which amendment entered into force on March 1, 2009 and which replaced the former DDA.
+The DDA has again substantially been amended in 2013.

-Due Diligence Ordinance (DDO) of February 17, 2009, which replaced the former DDO.
+Due Diligence Ordinance (DDO) of February 17, 2009 which replaced the former DDO and entered into force on March 1, 2009.
+Also the DDO has again substantially been amended in 2013.

 ARE VISITING LAWYERS SUBJECT TO LOCAL LAWS REGARDING ANTI-MONEY LAUNDERING, AND, IF SO, TO WHAT EXTENT?